 This is my favorite chicken soup recipe that I use often in our home.
 Normally I will whip it up in the slow cooker or the instant pot but I think I will stick with the cast iron from now on.
 The cast iron adds such an amazing flavor and while many people think cast iron is complicated the truth is cast iron is fairly easy to care for.

-Make your own simple chunky chicken noodle soup
+Make your own simple homemade chicken soup

 - 1 pound chicken breast